datocms/new-website/pages/legal/docs/gdpr.md

 ## Personal data we collect

-The system stores personal information for the main account and invited editors.
+The system stores personal information for the signed up users:

-Account:
+- email

-- email,
+- first name
-- name,
+- last name
 - company

-Editors:

-- email,
-- first name,
-- last name
+For paying customers we collect also the company billing information.

+We collect also IP addresses of end users visiting the projects created with DatoCMS.

 ## Data storage

-Personal data is stored exclusively in the DatoCMS database.
+Personal data is stored in the DatoCMS database.

 DatoCMS runs on Heroku, in its "Europe" region.